Essential Information for Becoming a Pharmacist Online

 Step 1: Complete an Online Pre-Pharmacy Program

 First, as you are required to have a Doctor of Pharmacy (PharmD) degree for pharmacist jobs, you need to meet the qualifications for admissions into these programs.
-Usually, PharmD programs don't require a bachelor's degree for admissions, however, prerequisite coursework is usually required.
+Usually, PharmD programs don't require a bachelor's degree for admission; however, prerequisite coursework is usually required.
 There are some online pre-pharmacy programs that lead to an associate degree.
-These types of online programs include the prerequisite undergraduate coursework in such subjects as biology, chemistry, human anatomy, physics, and other subjects that you need to complete in order to apply to a PharmD program.
+These types of online programs include the prerequisite undergraduate coursework in biology, chemistry, human anatomy, physics, and other subjects that you need to complete in order to apply to a PharmD program.

 Step 2: Earn an Online PharmD Degree

-Step 3: Obtain State Pharmacist License
+Step 3: Obtain a State Pharmacist License

 Step 4: Obtain Specialty Certification (Optional)